 Psyllium husk is a fibre obtained from the seed of the plant Plantago Ovata.
 Basically, it is a natural form of soluble fibre that helps to treats various health ailments.

-There are incredible Psyllium husk benefits for health and it can be incorporated into the daily diet, the dietary fiber present on it makes this husk an excellent beneficial nutrient.
+There are incredible benefits of Psyllium husk for health and it can be incorporated into the daily diet, the dietary fiber present on it makes this husk an excellent beneficial nutrient.

 Psyllium plant is 1 to 3 inches tall, does not have a trunk, and it falls into the category of a shrub.